grafana/agent/docs/sources/flow/concepts/component_controller.md

 The set of all components and the relationships between them define a [Directed Acyclic Graph][DAG] (DAG), which informs the component controller which references are valid and in what order components must be evaluated.

-For a configuration file to be valid, components must not reference themselves or contain a cyclic reference:
+For a configuration file to be valid, components must not reference themselves or contain a cyclic reference.

 ```river
 // INVALID: local.file.some_file can not reference itself: